-Workers are to perform a user fit check to ensure that an adequate seal is achieved each time a respirator is used..
+Workers are to perform a user fit check to ensure that an adequate seal is achieved each time a respirator is used.

 Either the positive and negative pressure checks (huff and puff), or the respirator manufacturer's recommended user fit check method should be used.
 User fit checks are not substitutes for fit testing.
 Fit checks must be done even if fit testing has been completed on the same brand of respirator.